-- A felony under Penal Code Title 5 where the victim of the conduct was under 18 years of age or was enrolled in a public school; - An offense requiring registration as a sex offender under Code of Criminal Procedure Chapter 62 where the victim of the conduct was under 18 years of age or was enrolled in a public school; - 3.
-A felony under Penal Code Title 5 where the victim of the conduct was under 18 years of age or was enrolled in a public school; - An offense requiring registration as a sex offender under Code of Criminal Procedure Chapter 62 where the victim of the conduct was under 18 years of age or was enrolled in a public school; - 5.
-An offense under the laws of another state or federal law that is equivalent to an offense listed in (1) and (2) where victim of the conduct was under 18 years of age or was enrolled in a public school; - 6.
+- An offense requiring registration as a sex offender under Code of Criminal Procedure Chapter 62 where the victim of the conduct was under 18 years of age or was enrolled in a public school; - An offense under the laws of another state or federal law that is equivalent to an offense listed in (1) and (2) where victim of the conduct was under 18 years of age or was enrolled in a public school; - 6.
 A felony; - 7.
 A misdemeanor involving moral turpitude; or - 8.
 An offense involving illegal drugs or alcohol.